Dr. Joanne Cacciatore

 MISS Foundation Founder and Chairman

 Dr. Joanne Cacciatore is a bereaved mother and the founder of the MISS Foundation, an international NGO that serves families whose children have died, and the Selah Carefarm, a sustainable restorative community that provides aid to anyone suffering traumatic grief.
 She is also a Professor and Senior Scholar in the Wrigley Institute of Sustainability at Arizona State University, spearheading the Graduate Certificate in Trauma and Bereavement.
 Her best selling book, Bearing the Unbearable: Love, Loss, and the Heartbreaking Path of Grief, is a national award winning best seller that has helped revolutionize the way our culture thinks, and feels, about grief.
 She works with and counsels families from all around the world who have experienced catastrophic deaths.
 She served on Oprah and Prince Harry’s Mental Health Advisory Board for several years and was featured in their docuseries ‘The Me You Can’t See.”
 Dr. Jo, believing that current practices around food production are a social, ethical, and environmental justice issue, is a vegan and hasn’t eaten meat since 1972.
 She also teaches meditation, mindfulness, and compassion and ahimsa practices to students and clients from around the world.
-If you’re a provider seeking supervision or consultation, please contact us.
+If you’re a provider seeking supervision or consultation, For more information on Dr. Jo visit her website.

-You can view Dr. Jo’s complete bio and vita at this link.
+You can view Dr. Jo’s complete bio and vita.